 There are many different options for framing photos, but the print choice will determine the rest of the process.

 Many people choose to print and frame their best family or holiday shots to display around the home.
-In most cases, they opt for a timber or aluminum frame in a standard size with a sheet of glass covering the photo.
+In most cases, they opt for a timber or aluminum frame in standard size with a sheet of glass covering the photo.

-When framing photos behind glass, matte is the best choice.
+Quite simply, when framing photos behind glass, matte is the best choice.